A modal analysis of the behavior of inertial particles in turbulence: One-dimensional unimodal excitation

+Consider a two-dimensional pure straining flow that oscillates in time with a given frequency and amplitude.
+That is

+where $\Phi$ and $\omega$ are the root square of amplitude and frequency of the oscillations, respectively, and are independent parameters that are defined based on the underlying flow.
+Suppose $\Phi < 0$ for now, as $\Phi > 0$ is a more complex case to be considered later.
+The factor of $-2$ and square are incorporated into this definition to simplify the notation of the following expressions and allow for a one-to-one correspondence of $\Phi$ and $\tilde \rho^{\rm Q}$.
+For this flow, the velocity gradient tensor is diagonal with $|\partial u_1/\partial x_1| = |\partial u_2/\partial x_2|$.
+The particle motion in the $x$-direction is independent of $u_2$ as is the particle motion in the $y$-direction is independent of $u_1$.
+Owing to the diagonal structure of $\nabla \bl u$ and the equivalence of the rate of strain in $x$- and $y$-directions, one can analyze the motion of a particle in one direction and apply the results to both directions.
+Thus, instead of analyzing two identical problems, we analyze a one-dimensional flow with

+which, in other words, corresponds to the flow around particles located on the $x$-axis in the two-dimensional setting described above.

-where $\Phi$ and $\omega$ are the root square of amplitude and frequency of the oscillations, respectively.
-Note that both straining and rotating flow can be represented in this setting using $\Phi < 0$ and $\Phi > 0$, respectively.
-Interpreting Eq. \eqref{1Du_def} is simple in the straining regime, since $\bl u$ is real and varies linearly along the line with all fluid particles moving away or toward a single point.
+Both straining and rotating flow can be represented in this one-dimensional setting using $\Phi < 0$ and $\Phi > 0$, respectively.
+Interpreting Eq. \eqref{1Du_def} is simple in the straining regime, since the underlying $u(x,t)$ is real and varies linearly along the line with all fluid particles moving away or toward a single point.
 Its interpretation in the rotation regime, on the other hand, requires imagining the line to have an oscillatory rotational motion with all fluid particles oscillating along concentric arches.
-From Eq. \eqref{F_eq}, one can proof that the rotating regime described in Eq. \eqref{1Du_def} with $\Phi > 0$ produces a Lyapunov exponent that is identical to that of a forced vortex defined by $\bl u = [x_2, -x_1] \sqrt{2\Phi} \cos(\omega t)$ in two dimensions.
-In contrast to the one-dimensional case, $\nabla \bl u$ is real in the two-dimensional case, allowing one to carry out the computations in the real plane.
+From Eq. \eqref{F_eq}, one can prove that the rotating regime described in Eq. \eqref{1Du_def} with $\Phi > 0$ produces a Lyapunov exponent that is identical to that of a forced vortex defined by $\bl u = [x_2, -x_1] \sqrt{2\Phi} \cos(\omega t)$ in two dimensions.
+For this two-dimensional rotating flow, the eigenvalues of the velocity gradient tensor are imaginary and correspond to the single eigenvalue of the one-dimensional model problem.
+In contrast to the one-dimensional case, however, $\nabla \bl u$ is real in the two-dimensional case, allowing one to carry out the computations in the real plane.